bruceravel/demeter/documentation/Athena/ui/kweight.rst

    The controls for setting the amount of k-weighting in a plot or Fourier transform.

-The k-weight button labeled :quoted:`kw` is used in conjunction with the :procparam:`arbitrary k-weight` parameter.
-When the :quoted:`kw` button is selected, the |chi| (k) data are weighted by the value of the :procparam:`arbitrary k-weight`.
+The k-weight button labeled :guilabel:`kw` is used in conjunction with the :procparam:`arbitrary k-weight` parameter.
+When the :guilabel:`kw` button is selected, the |chi| (k) data are weighted by the value of the :procparam:`arbitrary k-weight`.
 This can be used in a number of ways.
 The simplest is if you simply want a non-integer weight.
 If you